bodlukas/bodlukas.github.io/_research/rmgp.md

 Compared to the Zurich case study, the Pollino region is almost ten times larger and has a sparse seismic network, which results in larger heterogeneity of the inferred median PGAs as shown in the top row of the figure below.

-{% include figure image_path="/assets/images/research/Pollino_ShakeMapFrag.png" alt="pollino_frag" caption="For increasing amounts of inspection data the top row shows the posterior predictive median PGA, while the bottom row shows the initial and updated vulnerability functions for one building type.
+{% include figure image_path="/assets/images/research/Pollino_ShakeMapFrag.png" alt="pollino_frag" caption="For increasing amounts of inspection data the top row shows the posterior predictive median PGA, while the bottom row shows the initial and updated fragility functions for one building type.
 Figure from [Bodenmann et al.](https://doi.org/10.31224/2205)" %}

 **Comparison to random forest and linear regression**